-(1) A security camera system installed in a vehicle is to be tested by the manufacturer, or agent of the manufacturer, in the following circumstances, to ensure that the system is fully operational:
+- (1) A security camera system installed in a vehicle is to be tested by the manufacturer, or agent of the manufacturer, in the following circumstances, to ensure that the system is fully operational: - (a) as part of the installation process of the security camera system; - (b) in accordance with subregulation (6); - (c) as required by an authorised officer or police officer. - (2) If an authorised officer or a police officer requires the testing of the security camera system installed in a vehicle, the responsible person must present the vehicle for testing of the security camera system at a time and place specified by the officer.

-- (a) as part of the installation process of the security camera system; - (b) in accordance with subregulation (6); - (c) as required by an authorised officer or police officer. - (2) If an authorised officer or a police officer requires the testing of the security camera system installed in a vehicle, the responsible person must present the vehicle for testing of the security camera system at a time and place specified by the officer.
+- (3) When having the security camera system tested, the responsible person is to - (a) have the system tested by the manufacturer, or agent of the manufacturer, in accordance with the test regime specified by the manufacturer of the camera system installed; and - (b) cause the system to be readjusted if required for the system to be fully operational.

-- (3) When having the security camera system tested, the responsible person is to - (a) have the system tested by the manufacturer, or agent of the manufacturer, in accordance with the test regime specified by the manufacturer of the camera system installed; and - (b) cause the system to be readjusted if required for the system to be fully operational. - (4) The responsible operator of a taxi licence must ensure that written evidence of the most recent testing of the security camera system required under subregulation (6) is -
+- (4) The responsible operator of a taxi licence must ensure that written evidence of the most recent testing of the security camera system required under subregulation (6) is - (a) attached at the upper left-hand side of the inside of the windscreen of the vehicle; and - (b) able to be read from inside the vehicle.

-Part 3 - Taxi Vehicles and Equipment (a) attached at the upper left-hand side of the inside of the windscreen of the vehicle; and (b) able to be read from inside the vehicle.
-Penalty: Fine not exceeding 5 penalty units.
-(5) The written evidence required to be made under subregulation (4) is to be in a form determined by the Commission.
-(6) The responsible operator of a taxi licence must ensure that the security camera system installed in the vehicle that is being operated as a taxi under the authority of the licence is tested by the manufacturer, or agent of the manufacturer, in accordance with this regulation - (a) no later than 12 months after the day on which the security camera system was tested as part of its installation process; and (b) at intervals of 12 months from when the security camera system was last tested in accordance with these regulations.
-Penalty: Fine not exceeding 20 penalty units.
-(7) Nathing in this monthly more than
+- (5) The written evidence required to be made under subregulation (4) is to be in a form determined by the Commission. - (6) The responsible operator of a taxi licence must ensure that the security camera system installed in the vehicle that is being operated as a taxi under the authority of the licence is tested by the manufacturer, or agent of the manufacturer, in accordance with this regulation - (a) no later than 12 months after the day on which the security camera system was tested as part of its installation process; and - (b) at intervals of 12 months from when the security camera system was last tested in accordance with these regulations.